-The status LEDs is controlled by the Microcontroller Unit and will display to the user if the MCU
+The status LEDs is controlled by the Microcontroller Unit and will display to the user if the MCU is working properly and whether the microphone and speaker is on or off.

-Requirement Verification Durable, easily driven by a LED driver controlled by FPGA and MCU Assemble the FPGA on PCB, connect all the required capacitors and resistors.
-Hard code FPGA to control LED blinking.
+Requirement Verification The LED has noticeable light at input voltage 3.3v.
+Which is provided FPGA and MCU.
+One of the LED should be red, one of the led should be green.
+Assemble the FPGA on PCB, connect all the required capacitors and resistors.
+Hard code FPGA, set the output GPIO pins to logic 1, to control LED blinking.